SACS Online Auction Rules

 No more than three scans will be aaccepted per Lot, the ideal being one.

-The Webmaster’s only responsibility is for placing the description and accompanying scans as supplied by the Auctioneer on the website in the Auction that is being prepared.
-The Webmaster takes LOT instructions from the Auctioneer only, never the Vendor.
+The Webmaster’s only responsibility is for placing the Auctioneer’s description and the scans supplied by the Vendors on the website in the Auction that is being prepared.

 Lots are NOT to be sent to the Auctioneer.
 Vendors will retain all the lots in their possession.
 The Vendor will be responsible for postage and dispatch to the buyer.